Obligations for transfer duty self assessors

 - Read the public ruling on self assessor rights and obligations (DA000.2).

-- Find out how we conduct audits and investigations.
+- Find out how we conduct compliance activities.

 - Read the transfer duty self assessors guide (SA1).